maxdesalle/website/content/posts/understanding-many-worlds.md

 Those are downstream from the universal wave function, which evolves smoothly and deterministically.

+{{< info >}}
-> In fact, Hugh Everett named his revolutionary 1957 paper "The Theory
-> of the Universal Wave Function", and didn't mention the existence of
-> other universes even once throughout the entire paper.
-It is implied
-> by quantum mechanics, as an emergent description, but not a
-> fundamental part of it.
+In fact, Hugh Everett named his revolutionary 1957 paper "The Theory of the Universal Wave Function", and didn't mention the existence of other universes even once throughout the entire paper.
+It is implied by quantum mechanics, as an emergent description, but not a fundamental part of it.
+{{< /info >}}

 Branches are an emergent description we use when decoherence makes parts of the wave function effectively independent.
 They are patterns in the